-- Minimise the risk of vital or confidential information being lost or falling into the hands of people who do not have the right to see it - Protect the security and integrity of IT systems on which vital or confidential information is held and processed - Report suspected information security incidents promptly so that appropriate action can be taken to minimise harm.
+- Minimise the risk of vital or confidential information being lost or falling into the hands of unauthorised people who do not have the right to see it - Protect the security and integrity of IT systems on which vital or confidential information is held and processed - Report actual or suspected information suspected information security incidents promptly so that appropriate action can be taken to minimise harm.

 This document provides a framework for information security incident/event handling and response within Warwick District Council.
 Underpinning the Council's approach is the need to take prompt action in the event of any actual or suspected breaches of information security or confidentiality to avoid the risk of harm to individuals, damage to operational business and severe financial, legal and reputational costs to the organisation.
-This document outlines the steps to be taken when information security events are discovered and establishes the organisational requirements, including roles and responsibilities for incident processing and protection.
-Using this document, incident handling and response can be performed in a consistent manner.